brrd/harpagon/README.md

 ## Why?

 I wrote this to generate PDF quotes, delivery orders and invoices for freelance activity.
-It currently matches my own specific needs (french language, "auto-entrepreneur" status, no VAT...) but this can be easilly changed to fit to your needs.
+It currently matches my own specific needs (french language, "auto-entrepreneur" status...) but this can be easilly changed to fit to your needs.

 ## Install